Phobias; Obsessive-Compulsive Disorders (OCD) and tendencies

 Anxieties; Panic Attacks

-While I don't yet hold a qualification to practise as a CB Therapist, my Powerchange GOLD coach training heavily focused in Cognitive Behavioural Therapy and I have read extensively on the subject of OCD, anxieties, phobias and panic attacks.
+I don't hold a qualification to practise as a CB Therapist but my Powerchange GOLD coach training heavily focused in Cognitive Behavioural Therapy and I have read extensively on the subject of OCD, anxieties, phobias and panic attacks.
 I have worked with clients with these conditions and have helped them to break free.